frovedis/frovedis/doc/manual/python/ml/kmeans.md

     [0 0 1 1 1]

-When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.
+Like in fit() frovedis-like input can be used to speed-up prediction on the test data at server side.

 For example,